-Eating a diet low in fibre can slow the rate at which food passes through the gut, which may help to prevent diarrhoea.
-It also reduces the bulk of your stool, making it easier for the stool to pass through the stent.
+A low fibre diet can slow the rate at which food passes through the gut, which may help to prevent diarrhoea.
+It also reduces the bulk of your stool, making it easier for the stool to pass through a stricture (narrowed part of your bowel).
+If your bowel is at risk of blockage, a low fibre intake may therefore reduce the risk.